 If you'd like to sear your roast, you're welcome to do so.
 Searing adds depth of flavor and texture that you won't get from a slow cooker alone.

 No. This is a long-standing cooking myth that has been proven false many times.
 While searing does add flavor and texture to meat, it doesn't help seal in juices or moisture.
 Here is a great article on the subject: Tasting Table - The Biggest Myth About Searing Meat

 Serve pork roast over mashed potatoes with the cooked onions and juices from the bottom of the slow cooker.
 You could also add shredded pork onto your favorite lightly toasted sandwich bread with a bit of mayonnaise and Dijon mustard.
 Pork roast can also be served on its own alongside some oven roasted potatoes or green beans.

 - 3 pound boneless pork roast, butt or shoulder

 - 4 cloves garlic, minced

 - 1 teaspoon dried thyme

 - 1 teaspoon dried rosemary

 - Add onions and chicken broth to the bottom of a 6 quart slow cooker.
-Add seasoned pork roast on top.
+Season your pork roast on all sides with salt, pepper, and paprika and place in slow cooker over onions.
 Sprinkle top of roast with garlic, thyme, and rosemary.

 - Shred roast with a fork, removing any remaining fatty pieces before serving.
-Serve over mashed potatoes, or on a sandwich.
+Serve over mashed potatoes or on a sandwich.